ray-project/ray/doc/source/rllib/rllib-training.rst

     algo = Algorithm.from_checkpoint(checkpoint_path)

-For older RLlib checkpoint versions ("v0" and earlier), you can still restore an algorithm via:
+For older RLlib checkpoint versions (v0.1), you can still restore an algorithm via:

 .. code-block:: python